-Join Eric Chappell for an in-depth discussion in this video Opening a pipe network in Storm and Sanitary Analysis (SSA), part of Civil 3D: Designing Gravity Pipe Systems.
+Join Eric Chappell for an in-depth discussion in this video Creating pipe rules, part of AutoCAD Civil 3D: Designing Gravity Pipe Systems.

 - Wouldn't it be great if Civil 3D checked your design as you went, to make sure that you're meeting key design requirements?
 Well, it does.
 Let's see how design rules make that possible.
 What I'm going to do here is go to the Settings tab of the TOOLSPACE, and if I scroll down to the section under Pipe, you'll see this, node of the tree called Pipe Rule Set.
 I'll expand that out and you can see that there are two here already, Basic and Standard.

 I'd like to create a new one, so I'll right-click Pipe Rule Set and pick new.
 And I'll click on the Information tab and I'm going to call this Residential Storm.
 Next, I'll go to the Rules tab and actually start setting up the rules that I want to include.
 So, I'll simply click Add Rule, and if you look at the Category and Rule name, we've got Storm Sewer as our only category, and the Rule name, Cover and Slope, Cover Only, Length Check, Pipe to Pipe Match, or Site Pipe End Location.

 I'm interested in doing a Cover and Slope rule, so I want Civil 3D to watch my pipes, to make sure that they meet certain minimum and maximum Cover and Slope requirements, and you can see the values below.
 Now these are actually default values.
 In the next step, I'm going to supply the values that I actually wanted it to use.
 So I click OK, and that adds the Cover and Slope rule to my Rule Set.
 And I can add multiple rules, by the way, if I want to.
 I'll expand that out, and this is how I get to the actual values.